Samir0x20/writeups/KashiCTF-2025/Self Destruct/README.md

 ![alt text](image.png)

 Once I found that.
-I perform a Search with "FlaG part" as key word.
-For example, "FlaG part 1:".
+I perform a Search with "fLaG Part" as key word.
+For example, "fLaG Part 1:".
 PS: Remember to do it in the folder [root].
 Otherwise it'll take too long for searching.

 ![alt text](image_1.png)